RedPitaya/Documentation/appsFeatures/examples/dig-exm1.rst

 Code - MATLAB ®
 ***************

 The code is written in MATLAB.
-In the code we use SCPI commands and TCP/IP communication.
+In the code we use SCPI commands and TCP client communication.
 Copy code from below to MATLAB editor, save project and press run.

 .. code-block:: matlab